shashvat53/Landing-page/README.md

 # Landing-page
-Landing page with HTML and CSS
+Responsive Landing page with HTML and CSS